bsayli/spring-boot-openapi-generics-clients/customer-service/README.md

 * OpenAPI JSON → `http://localhost:8084/customer-service/v3/api-docs`
 * OpenAPI YAML → `http://localhost:8084/customer-service/v3/api-docs.yaml`

 ➡️ The YAML/JSON spec above is the **contract** that the client module (`customer-service-client`) consumes when generating code.
-For clarity, in this repository the file is saved under the client module as
+For clarity, in this repository it is saved under the client module as `src/main/resources/customer-api-docs.yaml`.
-`src/main/resources/customer-api-docs.yaml`.

 ---

 ### Example Wrapper Snippet